Shopify/polaris/polaris-react/src/components/Layout/README.md

   - secondary sections
   - setting page
   - grouped sections
-  - annotated sections
 ---

 # Layout

 The layout component is used to create the main layout on a page.
-Layouts sections come in three main configurations: one-column, two-column, and annotated.
+Layouts sections come in three main configurations: one-column, two-column, and three-column.
 One and two column layouts can be combined in the same page.
-Annotated layouts should be used on their own and only on settings pages.

 ---